logo

 Medically reviewed by

-In certain cases, couples may express a preference for the gender of their future child, leading them to explore options for gender selection in IVF.
-While it's technically possible to determine the sex of embryos through preimplantation genetic testing (PGT), commonly known as preimplantation genetic diagnosis (PGD), the primary purpose of this procedure is to screen embryos for genetic abnormalities, not to select their gender.
-PGT involves the removal of one or more cells from an embryo for genetic analysis, allowing healthcare providers to identify embryos that are chromosomally normal and free of specific genetic disorders.
+In some situations couples may have a preference for the gender of their child leading them to explore methods for gender selection in IVF.
+Although it is technically feasible to determine the sex of embryos using preimplantation testing (PGT) also known as preimplantation diagnosis (PGD) the main objective of this procedure is to screen embryos for genetic abnormalities rather than selecting their gender.
+PGT involves extracting one or more cells from an embryo for evaluation enabling healthcare professionals to identify normal embryos free from specific genetic disorders.

 Myths and Misconceptions